Advances in Cardiovascular Risk Reduction

 New York, NY 10016

-Internists, family practitioners, cardiologists, general practice, endocrinologists, nurse practitioners, and dietitians with an interest in the prevention of heart disease
+Cardiologists, endocrinologists, internists, general practice, family practitioners, nurse practitioners, nurses and physician trainees with an interest in the prevention of heart disease.

-Each year this course includes a researchoriented presentation that highlights bench-to-bedside relevance.
-This year the featured research-oriented presentation will focus on the latest in atherosclerosis laboratory research.
+Each year this course includes a research-oriented presentation that highlights bench-to-bedside relevance.
+This year the featured research-oriented presentation will focus on the latest research in diabetes expanding our understanding of this complex disease.

 Statement of Need